dekoza/mtgpl/docs/_sources/BOK.rst.txt

 :mtgtip:`Kodama of the Center Tree<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/b/6b9264c5-1ecd-48cc-a12d-d4bd8050cfae.jpg?1562877634|https://scryfall.com/card/bok/131/kodama-of-the-center-tree?utm_source=api>`
    Kodama of the Center Tree's power and toughness are each equal to the number of Spirits you control.

    Kodama of the Center Tree has soulshift X, where X is the number of Spirits you control.
-(When this creature dies, you may return target Spirit card with converted mana cost X or less from your graveyard to your hand.)
+(When this creature dies, you may return target Spirit card with mana value X or less from your graveyard to your hand.)

 :mtgtip:`Lifegift<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/7/27eaba1c-3137-4419-bf90-eb287a7c736e.jpg?1562876107|https://scryfall.com/card/bok/132/lifegift?utm_source=api>`